TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-gremlinauth.md

 ## **Recommended Steps**

 ### **Using the Cosmos DB connection string**
-When using the .NET SDKs, look at the Cosmos DB Account overview page to retrieve the SDK URI string (used when you connect to the graph account by using Microsoft.Azure.Graphs library) and the Gremlin Endpoint(used when you connect to the graph account by using Gremlin.Net library)
+When using the .NET SDKs, look at the Cosmos DB Account overview page to retrieve the SDK URI string (used when you connect to the graph account by using Microsoft.Azure.Graphs library) and the Gremlin Endpoint (used when you connect to the graph account by using Gremlin.Net library).
 For Java, Python, Node.js SDKs - use the Keys page to retrieve the endpoint and the connection string for your Gremlin endpoint.

 ## **Recommended Documents**